mattymaloney/mattymaloney.github.io/_posts/2016-02-29-migrating-google-apps-data.md

 * Contacts
 * Keep

-Additionally, Gmail, Drive and Calendar should be usable/searchable.
+These should all be usable/searchable from within an archive-user account.

 ...